Duxbury Beach: History

-Wildlife and Ecosystems
+Wildlife and ecosystems

 There is a diversity of wildlife that corresponds to the diversity of habitats on the beach, inasmuch as the barrier beach contains a "protected" side facing Duxbury Bay and an "unprotected" side facing the Atlantic Ocean.
 Duxbury Beach suffers in hurricanes and nor'easters, as in the Blizzard of '78 and the 1991 Perfect Storm.

 Flora

-Eel grass, culms of American beach grass, small woody shrubs, and bayberry fruits are notable on the beach.
+Eelgrass, culms of American beach grass, small woody shrubs, and bayberry fruits are notable on the beach.

+Eelgrass appears to be in decline, however.
+According to a report by the Massachusetts Division of Marine Fisheries, "The embayment has lost as much as 71% of its eelgrass between 1951 and 2014, with many beds shrinking and some disappearing altogether."
+Likely causes include water quality impairments from runoff and wastewater, and temperature increase due to global heating.

 Fauna

 Piping plovers nest on the beach, and their habitats are protected by the Town of Duxbury's conservation officers and Duxbury Beach Reservation, Inc.'s staff.
+Piping plovers are threatened or endangered depending on the location in North America, but due in part to protected nesting sites like Duxbury Beach, Massachusetts piping plovers have seen a 500% increase in breeding pairs between 1986 and 2023, resulting in 50% of piping plovers on the Atlantic Coast nesting in Massachusetts.

 Brant, sanderlings, semipalmated plovers, sandpipers, sea ducks, loons, roseate terns, grebes, cormorants, mergansers, swallows, and various gulls are all present in their proper seasons.

 Powder Point Bridge

 The Powder Point Bridge is the only access road by which the town of Duxbury is joined to Duxbury Beach.

 The current bridge's construction was completed on August 29, 1987.
 It is built of tropical hardwood from South America and East Asia.
 Its construction began in 1985, after a fire partially damaged the original bridge on June 11, 1985, and revealed structural issues.

+Oldest and longest wooden bridge in North America.

-In the Media
+In the media

 Film production studios have used Duxbury Beach and the Powder Point Bridge as filming locations.
 Films that have featured the beach include The Way, Way Back, Altar Rock, and The Finest Hours.